PropertyTechnology/PT-WebForm/README.md

 <https://github.com/PropertyTechnology/PT-WebForm>

 ### Page Attributes
 The following hidden fields must be set by the page on each submission of the form.
-All fields except `webpage_link` are mandatory.
+All fields except `listing_url` and `additional_info` are mandatory.
+`listing_url` is highly recommended as users can forget which property they enquired about.

 `agency_username`
 ```